 Federal Pell Grant: You must be enrolled and billed for at least 12 credit hours in a semester to receive the full amount of the Pell Grant awarded.
 If you are billed for fewer than 12 credit hours, the Pell Grant amount will reduce according to your hours of registration.

 - ISAC MAP Grant: You must be enrolled and billed for at least 15 credit hours in a semester to receive the full amount of the MAP Grant awarded.
 The grant will reduce by 1/15 for each credit hour below 15 hours of registration.
 For example, if you are registered for 16 credit hours when classes begin and receive all of your financial aid, including the full MAP Grant award, but drop a three hour course before the tenth day of the semester-long course or before the fifth day of a second eight week course, your “billed” hours change and your MAP Grant will reduce accordingly.
 This change may create a bill in the middle of the semester.

-- Most other grants and scholarships, Federal Direct Loans and the Federal Perkins Loan: You must be enrolled and billed for at least 6 credit hours.
+- Most other grants, scholarships and Federal Direct Loans: You must be enrolled and billed for at least 6 credit hours.
 If you are billed for less than 6 credit hours, many grants and scholarships will be canceled and loans will be returned to the loan servicer and charged back to your University account.

 If there is a larger reduction of financial aid than reduction in tuition, you will be billed for the difference.